 I do not mean to attempt to convince skeptics of the reliability of this stunning research; there is plenty of research available to comb through to make your own opinion.
 One can view the online bibliography of gender and racial bias in SETs, regularly updated by Rebecca Kreitzer, here.
 Additionally, there are at least two peer-reviewed journals dedicated to exploring evaluation more broadly, Assessment & Evaluation in Higher Education (1975-) and Studies in Educational Evaluation (1975-).
 For a summary overview of SETs biases, meta-analyses are offered in Wright & Jenkins-Guarnieri 2012 (which concludes that SETs are apparently valid and largely free from bias when paired with instructor consultations) and Uttl et. al. 2017 (which concluded SETs are invalid).

 For the TLDR crowd, I would simply suggest reading Boring et. al. 2016, a work presented with a high level of statistical rigor examining two separate randomized experiments.
 It also received a fair amount of popular press.
-There is also presentation on some of its principle findings by one of the contributing authors available online.
+There is also a presentation on some of its principle findings by one of the contributing authors available online.

 I also make no attempt to argue that one can read course evaluations in a manner that adjusts for student bias – the factors contributing to that bias are so numerous and complex that SETs should not be treated as sole objective measures for teaching quality under any interpretive lens.
 Recommendations on how best to use SETs in hiring, firing, or tenure decisions have also been discussed in the academic literature.
-A qualified (and sometime apologetic) defense of SET is put forth by Linse 2017, while a point-counterpoint perspective is provided in Rowan et. al. 2017.
+A qualified (and sometimes apologetic) defense of SET is put forth by Linse 2017, while a point-counterpoint perspective is provided in Rowan et. al. 2017.
 In general, incorporating SETs as part of a much more comprehensive teaching portfolio appears to be the middle ground adjudicated by many university administrations.
-(The American Sociological Association also published its suggested guidelines for using student feedback, in light of recent reserach, this week.)
+(The American Sociological Association also published its suggested guidelines for using student feedback, in light of recent research, this week.)

 (2) Finding the Critical Perspective – Brookfield’s Four Lenses

 From the perspective of an instructor, we must remember that student feedback constitutes only one window to our teaching.
 Stephen Brookfield has developed a method to help assist instructors become more critically reflective teachers by using four lenses, often simply referred to as Brookfield’s Four Lenses.
-In the hopes of increasing a self-awareness, one must draw from several different vantage points to provide a more comprehensive perspective.
+In the hopes of increasing self-awareness, one must draw from several different vantage points to provide a more comprehensive perspective.
 These “lenses” include 1) the autobiographical lens, 2) the student’s eyes, 3) colleague’s perspectives, and 4) theoretical literature.
 These roughly correlate to self-reflection, student feedback (or SET), peer evaluation, and exploration of scholarly research.

-Among these Four Lenses, arguably the most important is self-reflection which ultimately encompass the other three since they all require comparative reflection.
+Among these Four Lenses, arguably the most important is self-reflection which ultimately encompasses the other three since they all require comparative reflection.
 This heightened self-awareness forms a foundation for critical and reflective teaching and informs us where adjustments in our teaching may be necessary.

 Lens 1A – Annotated Lesson Plans: In terms of the autobiographical lens, on a practical level, I regularly take notes after individual lectures (sometimes, simply, in the time between when one class ends and the next begins), noting things I found pertinent to the effectiveness of conveying the material, such as how long class activities took, good questions that were asked by students, insightful discussion topics, and sticking points or conceptual hurdles.
 Undoubtedly, these notes have become the most valuable information I consult when revisiting lectures in later semesters.
-Specifically, these lecture annotations allow me to adjust future material, activities and discussions, or timing allowances.
+Specifically, these lecture annotations allow me to adjust future material, activities, and discussions, or timing allowances.

 Lens 1B – Annotated Syllabus & Journaling: Another helpful self-assessment activity has been annotating my syllabus throughout the semester, culminating in a significant review at the end of the term.
 By regularly taking notes on readings, class policies, grading procedures, and course organization, this information has assisted me in reconceptualizing my courses and tracing out new areas to explore.
 Lastly, I have implemented journaling – primarily in the form of this blog – as a means to reflect upon my experiences in the classroom (both positive and negative) and chronicle my discoveries about teaching.